canonical/open-documentation-academy/multipass/how-to/get_started_with_multipas_linux.md

 <a href="#heading--install-multipass"><h2 id="heading--install-multipass">Install Multipass</h3></a>

 Multipass is available for Linux, macOS, or Windows.
-To install it on your OS of choice, please follow the instructions given [how-to guides](https://multipass.run/docs/how-to-guides).
+To install it on your OS of choice, please follow the instructions given in the [how-to guides](https://multipass.run/docs/how-to-guides).
 Note: This tutorial demonstrates use on Linux, specifically Ubuntu, but the experience on any OS should be similar.

 <a href="#heading--create-and-use-a-basic-instance"><h2 id="heading--create-and-use-a-basic-instance">Create and use a basic instance</h2></a>